Health Professions Programs Admissions

 Applicants can expect an official response from the program-specific admissions committee about eligibility for admission or interviews (where required).
 Some programs interview prior to the end of the fall term, while others interview in early spring; this means the timing of responses vary.
 When applicable, verification is sent via email to the address provided on the application.
 Final admissions decisions vary by program and can come as early as the first week of January or as late as the middle of March.

+*IF YOU ARE A RETURNING HEALTH PROFESSIONS PROGRAMS STUDENT PLEASE SEE INSTRUCTIONS FOR STEPS 6-8 HERE.
 Upon notification of conditional admission to an IU School of Medicine Health Professions Program, applicants should formally request a National Criminal History Background Check and drug screen from the vendor Castle Branch.
 It is the applicant’s responsibility to pay the screening fee.

 These reports must be completed within ten (10) days of being notified of the conditional admission offer.
 School officials can access this information through the vendor’s website, so applicants do not need to send results to the school.
 Failure to provide these reports may result in the applicant’s administrative withdrawal of admission from the program.